City-of-Helsinki/mlops-template/README.md

 ### 5. Ease of Reproducibility

 Poor reproducibility is a major issue in data science projects, both in the industry and academia, but is often overlooked at.
-We at the city of Helsinki, as a public sector operators, value it highly, and believe that everyone will benefit from it.
+We at the city of Helsinki as a public sector operators highly value reproducibility.
+We believe it benefits everyone.
 Our goal is, that each state and decision of our ML models are reproducible.
 A theoretical possibility of recreating a particular result is not enough, if it takes unreasonable efforts to do it.
 Good reproducibility equals to ease of reproducibility.